Macedonia DescriptionThe historic country of Macedonia was once the Kingdom of Macedon, ruled by Alexander the Great (355-325 BC).

 Tourism is a considerable factor in Macedonia's economy, as the country is home to an ample amount of natural and cultural attractions.

-The capital city of Skopje contains many archaeological sites, as well as modern museums, and is overflowing with something that will appeal to pretty much everyone.
+The capital city of Skopje contains many archaeological sites, as well as modern museums.

 Old Town, Skopje, Macedonia Мико at en.wikipedia